TomatenMarc/A-Social-Network/solar/README.md

 | DJANGO_ALLOWED_HOSTS | *           | solar.marc-feger.de | List of strings representing the host/domain names this site can serve |
 | SECRET_KEY           | ------      | ------              | For cryptographic signing.
 Should be a unique, unpredictable value.    |

+### Development

+For the development mode of this project one must specify an `.env` file like specified in the table above.
+Any code changes will we validated and added after the automated refresh of the running service.

+To start this project the following command can be used:

+    $ pipenv run python runserver

+### Database

+If any new database model has been added to the project one must add the migrations with:

+    $ pipenv run python manage.py makemigrations

+To make those migrations visible and to add them permanently to the database one must use:

+    $ pipenv run python manage.py migrate

+### Testing

+Each application in this project contains test to validate the working code of this project.
+To test everything one can use:

+    $ pipenv run python manage.py test

+To test specific applications one can use:

+    $ pipenv run python manage.py <e.g. accounts or contents ...>